algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-cases.md

 **Steps:**

 1. Check if deep sleep mode is enabled by ensuring no alarm is triggered when the device is moved.
-2. Go on LightBlue app, and look for a device named "SportShield 5".
+2. Go on the LightBlue app, and look for a device named "SportShield 5".

 ### 25. Sleep mode manual activation (BLE)